banker/redis-om-node/README.md

 ## ⚠️ Before We Get Started

-Before we get started there are a couple of things you should know:
+Before we get started there are a few things you should know:

   1. This is a *preview*.
   2. **This is a preview**.